LineageOS/lineage_wiki/_includes/templates/recovery_install_heimdall.md

 [Heimdall](http://www.glassechidna.com.au/products/heimdall/) is a cross-platform, open-source tool for interfacing with Download mode on Samsung devices.
 The preferred method of installing a custom recovery is through this boot mode{% unless custom_root_instructions %} -- rooting the stock firmware is neither necessary nor required{% endunless %}.

+{% include tip.html content="We would recommend that you compile the latest version of Heimdall from [source](https://gitlab.com/BenjaminDobell/Heimdall) to ensure more modern devices are supported." %}

 1. Download and install the [Heimdall suite](http://glassechidna.com.au/heimdall/#downloads):
     * **Windows**: Extract the Heimdall suite and take note of the directory containing `heimdall.exe`.
 You can verify Heimdall is working by opening a command prompt in that directory and typing `heimdall version`.
 If you receive an error, make sure you have the